We Went to the TOP of the Mackinac Bridge July 17, 2019 16:09

 Check out this video of our trip to the top of the Mackinac Bridge:

 Looking for a supportive community where you can talk about overcoming fear and things like stage fright?
-You're invited to join us over on Facebook at Communicate to Connect.
+You're invited to join us over in our Speaking Society.
 Click here to join.
-It's free.